decentraland/documentation/content/creator/sdk7/getting-started/coding-scenes.md

 - Upload the content of your scene to the content server.
 - Link your LAND tokens to the URL of the content you have uploaded.

-Our SDK includes the following components:
+Our SDK includes the following:

-- **The Decentraland Editor**: An extension for Visual Studio Code that allows you to create scenes, preview and debug, and publish.
-[Read more]({{< ref "/content/creator/sdk7/getting-started/decentraland-editor.md" >}})
+- **The Creator Hub**: A standalone application that, amongst other things, lets you create scenes with an easy drag-and-drop interface.
+You can run previews, debug, edit code, and publish.
+[Read more]({{< ref "/content/creator/scene-editor/about-editor.md" >}})
 - **The Decentraland ECS**: A TypeScript package containing the framework of helper methods that allows you to create interactive experiences.
 Use it to create and manipulate objects in the scene and also to facilitate in-world transactions between players or other applications. ( [latest ECS reference](https://github.com/decentraland/ecs-reference/blob/master/docs-latest/decentraland-ecs.md))
 - **Scene examples**: Take inspiration and coding best practices from the [scene examples](https://studios.decentraland.org/resources?sdk_version=SDK7).

+Other legacy tools:

+- **The Decentraland VS Code Extension**: An extension for Visual Studio Code that allows you to create scenes, preview and debug, and publish.
+[Read more]({{< ref "/content/creator/sdk7/getting-started/installation-guide.md#vs-code-extension" >}})
+- **The Web Editor**: A web based too for creating simple scenes and publishing them.
+[Read more]({{< ref "/content/creator/sdk7/web-editor/web-editor.md" >}})

 ## Requirements